robert-mccausland/charge-receipt-exporter/readme.md

 Put the URI for your MongoDB database into the `.env` file, and also update the api url.

+Start the application:

 ```
 npm start
 ```

 ## Mock API

-If you want to run the mock-api then you can start it by running `node ./mock-api/index.js`
+If you want to run the mock-api then you can start it by running `node ./mock-api/index.js`.